 An online product configurator gives customers the ability to customize a product to meet their specific requirements and design tastes.
-A photorealistic image or 3D model is displayed which is updated in real time as you make changes.
+A photorealistic product image or 3D model is displayed, which is updated in real time as you make changes.
 Rotating and zooming in and out allows you to see the details and look of a product from all angles.
-Product explosion lets you see all of the components, internal and external—a great addition if you’re buying products with multiple components such as kitchen cabinets or work stations.
+Product explosion lets you see all of the components, internal and external—a great addition if you’re buying configurable products with multiple components such as kitchen cabinets or work stations.

-The configurator, developed by Threekit, updates to showcase the changes and the user can rotate the image and zoom in and out.
+The 3D product configurator, developed by Threekit, updates to showcase the changes and the user can rotate the image and zoom in and out.
 A drag and drop option allows you to move individual modules around so you can adjust the shape and layout to meet both design preferences and spacing constraints.

 Each change updates the couch’s dimensions and the total purchase price.
-It’s far more interactive than the standard online furniture configurator and it really does meet the specific needs of furniture buyers.
+It’s far more interactive than the standard online furniture configurator, and it really does meet the specific needs of furniture buyers.
 Gone are the usual limitations of only customizing color and fabric.

-Lighting makes or breaks the atmosphere of a room and Hangout Lighting’s business model is based on giving customers the opportunity to customize their products as much as possible.
+Lighting makes or breaks the atmosphere of a room, and Hangout Lighting’s business model is based on giving customers the opportunity to customize their products as much as possible.
 Add to this the fact that the company hand-makes their products, Hangout Lighting is combining two key factors in contemporary retail: the consumer’s desire to customize and the desire for bespoke, one-off products.
 It’s the ideal use case for an online furniture configurator.